 Louis S. Brush Residence Hall

-Brush Residence Hall is located within the JTS campus.
-Two-room suites with a semiprivate bath are shared by students of the same sex.
+Brush Residence Hall is located on the JTS campus.
+Students of the same sex share two-room suites with a semi-private bath.
 Suite rooms are assigned as single occupancy.
 Since students may not cook food in their rooms, Brush has separate communal kitchens for preparing meat and dairy meals.

 Brush is adjacent to The Library, classrooms, and synagogue buildings.